Ichthyostega/yoshimi-test/README.md

 situation, create a file '`setup.ini`' in the current working directory; these local settings will take precedence over the defaults.
 And command-line options with the same name will take precedence over any configuration.

+### Controlling Yoshimi state

+Yoshimi maintains a lot of persistent setup and wiring, typically stored into files in '`$HOME/.config/yoshimi`'.
+However, a complete "Session state" snapshot can be stored and reloaded as `*.state` file.
+For reproducible results, the Testsuite must prevent user's configuration from "leaking" into the test execution — a well defined `initial.state` file is thus loaded for every launched test.
+By default, this file is placed into the Testsuite root, while each subdirectory within the Suite may define its own copy, which will take precedence over the root default.

 ## The Testsuite